MyJobIsFirst.com is a website that claims you can make $10 every 30 seconds.

 2. We’ve seen this scam many times before

 MyJobIsFirst.com was created in August 2017 and honestly, I don’t think the site will be up for long.
-Just yesterday I did a review on Money Come First; a website with almost the exact same layout with the same appaling grammar, that’s running the same scam.
+Just yesterday I did a review on Money Come First and Pay Each Month; websites with almost the exact same layout with the same appaling grammar, that are running the same scam.

 There are dozens of websites l